 Florence: Visit the Cradle of the Renaissance:

-of the summer after leaving Singapore was the Italian city of Florence,
+first stop of the summer after leaving Singapore was the Italian city

-home to many of the world's art treasures and food par excellence.
-On
+of Florence, home to many of the world's art treasures and food par

-our first trip to this city we rented an apartment in Oltrarno, the
+excellence.
+On our first trip to this city we rented an apartment in

-city's old quarter, home to craftsman and artists of every variety.
+Oltrarno, the city's old quarter, home to craftsman and artists of

-From this base, we spent a week visiting the sights and sampling the
+every variety.
+From this base, we spent a week visiting the sights and

-food.
-While nothing can replace being there in person, perhaps our
+sampling the food.
+While nothing can replace being there in person,

-Virtual Florence will provide you with a taste of life in this
+perhaps our Virtual Florence will provide you with a taste of life in

 In the summer of 2004 we began our vacation by